nollstead/Arduino-Motor-Controller/README.md

 ### Radio Interface

-- 2x4 header block for the connection of an NRF24L01 transceiver (remote control).
+The 2x4 header block is for the connection of an NRF24L01 transceiver (remote control).
 The Arduino Giga supports Wifi and Bluetooth natively so that's another option, however, the Arduino Mega has no native support - hance the radio interface.
 This block includes a 10uF decoupling capacitor, which is optional but highly recommended to achieve higher range, so that doesn't need to be soldered onto the NRF module as is commonly done.

 ### Servo's